greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/extensions/pl_container.md

     -   PL/Container for R - A Docker image with container with R-3.3.3 and the R Data Science Library package installed.
     The Data Science packages contain a set of Python modules or R functions and data sets related to data science.
 For information about the packages, see [Python Data Science Module Package](/vmware/install_guide/install_python_dsmod.html) and [R Data Science Library Package](/vmware/install_guide/install_r_dslib.html).

-    If you require different images from the ones provided by Pivotal Greenplum, you can create custom Docker images, install the image, and add the image to the PL/Container configuration.
+    If you require different images from the ones provided by Tanzu Greenplum, you can create custom Docker images, install the image, and add the image to the PL/Container configuration.

 -   Use the `plcontainer` utility command `image-add` to install the images on all Greenplum Database hosts where `-f` indicates the location of the downloaded files: